image

 Postal services

-Maximum foreign capital ownership of 49 percent
+Maximum foreign capital ownership of 49%

 Domestic scheduled air transportation